 With a wedding photography post, this can be as simple as linking to your vendors within the content, e.g. Mary and Bob got married at the (link goes here—>)Crowne Plaza in Hunter Valley(<—-), an exquisite location for a wedding.

-As we’re on the topic of linking, it’s also worth mentioning here that internal linking is also an effective and simple form of SEO.
-One way to do this is to find your best performing post (whether by checking your traffic, your social shares, or your backlink structure), and try and link from that post to another post on your site that you’d like to give a little boost to.
+At it’s most basic level, just find your best performing post (whether by checking your traffic, your social shares, or your backlink structure), and try and link from that post to another post on your own website that you’d like to give a little boost to.

 If you can link to your other posts using a photography keyword you’re trying to rank for, all the better!

-6. Loading Speed
+6. Invest in Website Speed

 How fast your site loads is also considered very important for both SEO and user experience.

 Shared hosting is the cheapest way to host your website, but basically means that there will be hundreds of other sites on the same server as your own.
-This isn’t great for site loading speed.

-There are lots of ways to speed up your website, but usually the biggest improvement will come from upgrading your hosting.
+There are lots of ways to speed up your website, but usually the biggest improvement will come from upgrading your website hosting.

 There are many other factors relating to site speed, but hosting is like your house’s foundations.
 Without good hosting, anything else you try and tweak to speed up your site won’t be as effective as it could be.

 You’ll want to include your photography keywords in your filenames and as part of the image’s ‘Alt Text’.

 With WordPress, there are several ways to edit your Alt Text.
 The easiest is to just click an image in your post in the edit screen, then click the pencil icon in the toolbar that appears, then enter your keyword in the ‘Alternative Text’ field.